-You can see from the table above that other than VGA and DVI ports, almost all other ports support 4K resolution besides VGA and DVI ports.
+You can see from the table above that almost all other ports support 4K resolution besides VGA and DVI ports.

-As such, if your dedicated graphics card, or the motherboard only offers the VGA and DVI ports, then you will NOT have 4K support EVEN IF the GPU supports it.
+As such, if your dedicated graphics card or the motherboard only offers the VGA and DVI ports, then you will NOT have 4K support, EVEN IF the GPU supports it.

-With Integrated Graphics Card MOTHERBOARD Needs to Have the Right Ports
+With Integrated Graphics Card, MOTHERBOARD Needs to Have the Right Ports

-If your motherboard only has a VGA or a DVI port, then it will NOT be able to support 4K resolution EVEN IF the integrated graphics card in the CPU supports it.
+If your motherboard only has a VGA or a DVI port, then it will NOT be able to support 4K resolution, EVEN IF the integrated graphics card in the CPU supports it.

 Dedicated Graphics Cards Come With Their Own Video Output Ports

-If your PC has a dedicated graphics card, or if you intend to buy a dedicated graphics card, then you need to make sure that it has the right port as well.
+If your PC has a dedicated graphics card or intends to buy one, you must ensure it has the correct port.

 3. Max Supported Refresh Rate

 Finally, it would be best if you took note of the refresh rate supported by different ports – this is almost equally as important as the 4K resolution itself in many cases.

 Refresh Rate defines the number of times a monitor or a TV can redraw the image on the screen in a second.
 So a 60 Hz refresh rate means the monitor can draw the picture 60 times per second.